 Example 1c: Post-maintenance testing was performed on five IROFS furnace temperature controllers during an outage at a fuel facility manufacturer.
 All the required tests were performed, based on statements from licensee workers, but there was no record that an actual post-maintenance test was conducted on one of the controllers.
 Based on indication in the control room, all temperature controllers had comparable temperature readings including the controller that did not have documented post-maintenance test results.
 Furnace temperature readings were within the required operating range.
 Recordkeeping and reporting was credited as a management measure in the license application.

-The violation: The licensee failed to management measures (recordkeeping and reporting) per 10 CFR 70.61(e) and 70.62(d) for an IROFS due to a lack of documented test results (records) verifying that test requirements were satisfied.
+The violation: The licensee failed to establish, implement, or maintain management measures (recordkeeping and reporting) per 10 CFR 70.61(e) and 70.62(d) for an IROFS due to a lack of documented test results (records) verifying that test requirements were satisfied.

 Minor because: This was an isolated example of a record keeping issue of low safety significance.
 There was reasonable assurance that post-maintenance test requirements were met as evidenced by actual furnace temperature readings being within limits.